-9. For the effective sanction of the limit on election expenses, the law also stipulates that only candidates and their authorised election expense agents may incur election expenses.
+- 9. For the effective sanction of the maximum limit on election expenses, the law also stipulates that only candidates and their authorised election expense agents may incur election expenses.
 It is a criminal offence for other unauthorised persons, no matter it is for the purpose of promoting or prejudicing the election of a candidate, to incur election expenses.
-Nevertheless, as far as opinions published on the Internet are concerned, even though they promote or prejudice the election of a candidate and amount to election advertisements ("EAs"), if the publisher is a third party (i.e. a person other than a candidate and his/her election expense agents) and the only election expenses incurred are either electricity charges and/or charges necessary for accessing the Internet, he/she is exempted from the relevant criminal liability.
+Nevertheless, with regard to the opinions published on the Internet, even though they are to promote or prejudice the election of a candidate and amount to election advertisements ("EAs"), if the publisher is a third party (i.e. a person other than a candidate and his/her election expense agents) and the only election expenses incurred are electricity charges and/or charges necessary for accessing the Internet, he/she is exempted from the relevant criminal liability.
 However, if the publisher is a candidate or his/her election expense agent, the exemption does not apply.
-As such, the candidate should declare all election expenses in his/her election return (i.e. including election expenses incurred in relation to the Internet and all other media).

-10. EA has always been an important part of election expenses, and therefore it is necessary to regulate EAs for calculation of election expenses.
+As such, the candidate should declare all election expenses in his/her election return (i.e. including election expenses incurred in relation to the Internet and all other media). - 10.
+EA has always been an important part of election expenses, and therefore it is necessary to regulate the publication of EAs for calculation of election expenses.
 Notwithstanding that EAs are regulated, the paramount principles of freedom of speech, press freedom and the dissemination of election information must be guaranteed.
-In determining whether certain statements are EAs and whether election expenses are involved, consideration must be given to the overall circumstances and evidence, including the nature of those statements, the expenses involved and the intention of promoting or prejudicing any candidate from being elected.

-11. As the EAC is not a law enforcement agency, it will refer any complaint involving any offence to the law enforcement agencies for follow-up and investigation.
-Any issues over the law or fact will ultimately be a matter for the adjudication of the Court.
+In determining whether certain statements are EAs and whether election expenses are involved, consideration must be given to the overall circumstances and evidence, including the nature of those statements, the expenses involved and the intention of promoting or prejudicing any candidate from being elected. - 11.
+As the EAC is not a law enforcement agency, if a complaint involves any offence, the EAC will refer to the law enforcement agencies for follow-up and investigation.
+Any disputes over the law or fact will ultimately be a matter for the adjudication of the Court.

 12. The EAC will seek to provide a statement of principle on the compliance of the electoral law.
-However, the EAC is not the legal advisor for a candidate and any person who has any questions on any particular matter should seek independent legal advice.
+However, the EAC is not the legal advisor for candidates.
+Any person who has any questions on any particular matter should seek independent legal advice.